noelex/rclnet/README.md

 ## Building and Running Examples
 ### Install dependencies
-The following instructions assume that you've already installed ROS 2 foxy or humble in your system.
+The following instruction assumes that you've already installed ROS 2 foxy or humble in your system.

 You'll need .NET 7.0 SDK to build and run the examples, see instructions [here](https://learn.microsoft.com/dotnet/core/install/linux-ubuntu).